-Twenty-five years ago, Tommy O’Neill left Dublin, Ireland to settle in Chicago’s historic Beverly neighborhood.
-He then built his reputation on quality carpentry and honest service.
+Twenty-five years ago, Tommy O’Neill relocated from Dublin, Ireland to Chicago’s historic Beverly neighborhood, where he founded Beverly Cabinets & Construction and built a reputation for quality carpentry and honest service.

-In 2019, that reputation led Rotary International to entrust us with the restoration of the Paul and Jean Harris Home, now a museum honoring Rotary’s founders.
-This honor reflected the same values we bring to every project: heritage, precision and time-tested principles.
+That reputation led to the restoration of the Paul and Jean Harris Home for Rotary International, now a museum honoring the organization’s founders.
+The project reflects the same values we bring to every home: respect for architectural integrity, precision in execution, and a commitment to lasting craftsmanship.

 A man with white hair, wearing a green shirt and blue jeans, standing on a ladder and painting the exterior wall of a house near a window with a paint roller and a white paint bucket.